juhoinkinen/Annif-wiki/Getting-started.md

 Of course you can also create your own vocabulary.
 The format is explained on the page [[Corpus formats]].

-You now have to load the vocabulary that the project will use (note that the project is defined to use the `yso-en` vocabulary in `projects.cfg`):
+You now have to load the vocabulary that the project will use:

-    annif loadvoc yso-en /path/to/Annif-corpora/vocab/yso-en.tsv
+    annif loadvoc tfidf-en /path/to/Annif-corpora/vocab/yso-en.tsv

 This will take a few seconds.